ibm-cloud-docs/secure-enterprise/custom-basic.md

 Now that you updated the `variables.tf` file, make sure that the configuration information in the `main.tf` file is correct.
 Since you want to use an existing SSH key and a specific VSI profile, replace the `ssh_public_key` variable and add the `vsi_instance_profile` variable.

 1. Open the `main.tf` file.
-1. Replace `ssh_public_key      = var.ssh_public_key` with the following text to indicate that you want users to use an existing SSH key and not a public or personal SSH key.
+1. Replace `ssh_public_key      = var.ssh_public_key` with the following text to indicate that you want users to use an SSH key that was already created in the deployment region.

     ```terraform
    existing_ssh_key_name      = var.existing_ssh_key_name